-Now every Dr Who fan dreams of writing an episode or gaining control of the entire series once in a while… some manage to do just that.
-His grand holiness Lord Moff of Paisley for instance.
-Chances are though most people aren’t going to get to write an episode and like those, i’m no different.
-So i thought i’d just describe the ideas i have here just coz they’re never gonna happen.
-As you’ll see… i have though waaay too much about this:
+Every Dr Who fan dreams of writing an episode or gaining control of the entire series once in a while.
+Some manage to do just that.
+Chances are that most people aren’t going to get to write an episode and like those, I’m no different.
+So I thought i’d just describe the ideas I have here just coz they’re never gonna happen.
+As you’ll see, I have though waaay too much about this:

 Title ideas: The Spirits of Montmartre, The Invisible Assassins, Assassins & Absinthe, Moulin Rouge du Mort,